Understanding Screen Time's Impact on Children

 With screens everywhere, it’s important to understand how screen time affects young children’s speech and language development.
-Studies show that excessive screen time can interfere with these skills, but with balance, screen time can be managed to support healthy growth.
+Studies show that excessive screen time can interfere with these skills.
+However, when used wisely, screen time can be managed to support healthy growth.

 How Screen Time Affects Language Development

-Screen time, especially passive screen time like watching videos, limits face-to-face interaction.
+Screen time, particularly passive screen time like watching videos, limits face-to-face interaction.
 According to the Peachie Speechie Blog, children learn language best through live, interactive communication with adults.
-Too much screen time can reduce these opportunities, potentially delaying speech and social skills.
+Excessive screen time can diminish these opportunities.
+As a result, it may delay speech and social skills.

 Recommended Screen Time Limits

-The American Academy of Pediatrics recommends no screen time for children under 18 months, except for video calls, and limits of one hour per day for children ages 2 to 5 with high-quality content.
-Setting these boundaries helps encourage more interactive, language-rich experiences Adventures in Speech Pathology Blog.
+The American Academy of Pediatrics has clear recommendations.
+They suggest no screen time for children under 18 months, except for video calls.
+For children aged 2 to 5, they recommend limited screen use to one hour per day, and only high-quality content should be allowed.
+Setting these boundaries helps create more interactive, language-rich experiences.
+This is crucial for development according to the Adventures in Speech Pathology Blog.

 Alternatives to Screen Time

-To balance screen time, encourage activities that promote language skills, like reading books, playing games, and talking about daily routines.
-The Graham Speech Therapy Blog highlights that these activities help children hear new words, ask questions, and engage in conversations.
+To balance screen time, it’s essential to encourage activities that promote language skills.
+Reading books, playing educational games, and discussing daily routines are excellent alternatives.
+The Graham Speech Therapy Blog highlights that these activities can help children listen to new words, ask questions, and engage in meaningful conversations.

 Tips for Creating a Balanced Digital Environment